Introducing Smart Money

 Top addresses in terms of realized profits from NFT sales and based on our internal trader score metric

 As the term implies - addresses that are good at trading NFTs.
 Be it flipping an NFT from 0.1 ETH to 1 ETH or from 30 ETH to 60 ETH, we have ranked every single NFT trader by their realized profit, in both absolute and relative terms.
 Furthermore, we only consider traders that have flipped more than a certain amount of collections, just so we avoid any one-hit traders (eg. traders that made it via only 1 collection)

 Naturally, this would be the type of address one would copy-trade.
 You can take a look at our NFT Paradise profit leaderboards dashboard to find examples of such addresses to keep an eye on.

-The top 100 addresses in terms of estimated profits of their current NFT portfolio and top 100 addresses based on our internal hodler score metric
+Top addresses in terms of estimated profits of their current NFT portfolio and based on our internal hodler score metric

 Here, we look at unrealised profits instead.
 How many addresses are sitting on a ton of paper profits but are still diamond handing their NFTs?
 This segment focuses on addresses that have not sold.

 A good way to get started is to check out our Smart Money Tab on NFT Paradise, look at recent transactions from Smart Money addresses and see what they’re doing.
 You can even filter specifically for the Smart NFT Hodler label and for the type of activity you’re looking at (Buy, Sell, Mint) to get a better view.
 If you see a handful of Smart NFT Hodlers selling a particular collection, it’s a potential “exit” signal and vice versa.